allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

     </tr>
     <tr>
         <td>
         Because of Scala, <a href="https://www.scala-sbt.org">sbt</a> is used for building the package and running the tests.
+This can be more beneficial for
-Java developers can associate it with Gradle, it also has a build.sbt file which is similar to build.gradle as it contains dependencies, Scala version, etc.
+        Java developers who are familiar with Gradle: it uses the build.sbt configuration file, which like build.gradle declares dependencies, the Scala version to use, etc.
         </td>
         <td>
         <a href="https://packaging.python.org/key_projects/#setuptools">Setuptools</a> (tool for building Python packages) is run by script.py build script